 The 2001 Nisqually quake damaged the structure and hastened plans for its replacement.
-WSDOT has since repaired and strengthened the viaduct, and conducts twice-yearly inspections for safety.
+WSDOT repaired and strengthened the viaduct, and conducted twice-yearly inspections for safety.
 Parts of the viaduct, however, remain built atop fill soil that could liquefy in an earthquake.
 A tunnel will provide a much safer roadway for people travelling along SR 99.

 Replacing the aging seawall is another element of improving the Seattle waterfront's resiliency against earthquakes.
 Visit the Waterfront Seattle website for information on the seawall replacement project.